sveltia-cms Svelte Themes

 Feature Status in Sveltia CMS

-UI Locales Only English and Japanese are available at this time.
+Localization The application UI is only available in English and Japanese at this time.

-Workflow Editorial Workflow and Open Authoring are not supported yet.
+Workflow Editorial Workflow and Open Authoring are not yet supported and will be implemented after the 1.0 release.

-Widgets Custom widgets are not supported yet.
-See below for other limitations.
+Widgets Custom widgets are not yet supported.
+See the table below for other limitations.

-Customizations Custom previews, custom formatters, manual initialization and event subscriptions are not supported yet.
+Customizations Custom previews and event subscriptions are not yet supported.

 Widget Status in Sveltia CMS

-DateTime The date_format and time_format options with Moment.js tokens are not supported yet.
-Note: Decap CMS 3.1 has replaced Moment.js with Day.js; we’ll follow the change soon.
+DateTime The date_format and time_format options with Moment.js tokens are not yet supported.
+Note that Decap CMS 3.1.1 replaced Moment.js with Day.js, and Decap CMS 3.3.0 made other changes to the widget behaviour; we’ll follow these changes where it makes sense.

-File/Image Field-specific media folders and media library options are not supported yet other than media_library.config.max_file_size for the default media library.
+File / Image Field-specific media folders (beta) and media library options are not yet supported other than media_library.config.max_file_size for the default media library.

 Getting started